-The conclusion must be written as the last piece and attached after data tables and graphs.
-Conclusion should state things that are unique for your investigation, which can be accomplished by including values of the experimentally determined physical quantities.
+The conclusion must be written as the last piece, and attached after the data tables and graphs.
+It should state things that are unique for your investigation, which can be accomplished by including values of the experimentally determined physical quantities.
 Just remember that you cannot write your conclusion without completing your experiments or investigations.
-General statements like "I have determined the densities of given solids" or
+General statements as "I have determined the densities of given solids" are not acceptable.